Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Ribombee.md

 ---
 Ability1: Honey Gather
 Ability2: Shield Dust
+Baby: 'No'
+BookImageName: HOME743.png
+BookShinyImageName: HOME743_s.png
 BoxSprite: SRD-BoxSprite-ribombee.png
+DexCategory: Bee Fly Pokemon
+DexDescription: The pollen puff of a happy Ribombee are very nutritious and valuable supplements in Alola.
+It dislikes rain, for it wets its hair and makes it unable to fly, so if you see a Ribombee you know the weather will be nice.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 2
+  Feet: 0.7
+  Meters: 0.2
 HiddenAbility: Sweet Veil
 HomeSprite: SRD-HomeSprite-ribombee.png
 Learnset: '[[SRD-Ribombee-Learnset]]'
 Legendary: 'No'
 Name: Ribombee
 Number: 743
+PrimaryEggGroup: Bug
+SecondaryEggGroup: Fairy
 Sprite: ribombee.png
 Type1: Bug
 Type2: Fairy
+Weight:
+  Hectograms: 5
+  Kilograms: 0.5
+  Pounds: 1.1
 ---

 #PokeroleSRD/Pokedex